xinehc/sarg-curation/README.md

 }
 ```

 If you spot any suspicious cases or wish to add sequences to SARG+, please consider creating a pull request by editing `sarg.json` and `reference/reference.fasta`, or opening an issue.
-We will update SARG+ regularly.

 ## FAQ